mohankku/mohankku.github.io/index.md

 ### Publications

-- SOLROS: A Data-Centric Operating System Architecture for Heterogeneous Computing Changwoo Min, Woon-Hak Kang, **Mohan Kumar**, Sanidhya Kashyap, Steffen Maass, Heeseung Jo, and Taesoo Kim.
+1.SOLROS: A Data-Centric Operating System Architecture for Heterogeneous Computing<br />
+  Changwoo Min, Woon-Hak Kang, **Mohan Kumar**, Sanidhya Kashyap, Steffen Maass, Heeseung Jo, and Taesoo Kim.<br />
-  In Proceedings of the thirteenth European conference on computer systems (EUROSYS 2018), Porto, Portugal.
+  In Proceedings of the thirteenth European conference on computer systems (EUROSYS 2018), Porto, Portugal.<br />
-  (acceptance rate of 16.4%) To appear.
+  (acceptance rate of 16.4%) To appear.<br />

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for